apify/super-scraper/README.md

 ##### `scroll_x` and `scroll_y`

-- scroll specified number of pixels horizontally or vertically
+- scroll a specified number of pixels horizontally or vertically
 - example `{"scroll_y": 1000}` or `{"scroll_x": 1000}`

 ##### `fill`

-- specify selector of the input element and the value you want to fill
+- specify a selector of the input element and the value you want to fill
 - example `{"fill": ["input_1", "value_1"]}`

 ##### `evaluate`

 - evaluate custom javascript on the webpage
-- text/number/object results will be saved in `evaluate_results` field
+- text/number/object results will be saved in the `evaluate_results` field
 - example `{"evaluate":"document.querySelectorAll('a').length"}`